Yan-Hong-Xi/IMUSimBlender/README.md

 2. **Verify Blender Setup:**
    - Ensure that `Blender_v3.0stable_WithCUDA_addSC2Fisheye_202201251123/Release/blender.exe` can run properly.
-   - Confirm that it supports custom CUDA and fisheye properties.
+   - Ensure that the `gnss-ins-sim` and `pandas` packages are installed.

 ## Step 2: Running the Simulation